husohome/ebook-daily-healing/README.md

 # ebook-daily-healing
-this is an ebook for daily healing practices
+This is an ebook for daily healing practices.
+Each day's entry is formatted consistently and organized by month.

 # Daily Healing Practices E-Book

 A comprehensive guide to incorporating healing practices into your daily routine for improved wellbeing and personal growth.
+The ebook is structured using monthly folders that contain daily practice entries (e.g., january, february, april).

 ## Overview

 This e-book provides practical guidance on daily healing practices that can help restore balance, reduce stress, and promote overall wellness.
 Whether you're new to healing practices or looking to deepen your existing routine, this resource offers valuable insights and techniques.

+## Folder Structure

+- january/ - Contains daily entries for January.
+- february/ - Contains daily entries for February.
+- april/ - Contains daily entries for April.
+- (Other months may be added as needed.)

+*Note:* The "chapters" folder has been deprecated in favor of a more intuitive monthly structure.

 ## Contents